MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupSettingTemplateById.md

 ## SYNOPSIS
 Return the directory objects specified in a list of IDs.
 Only a subset of user properties are returned by default in v1.0.
-Some common uses for this function are to: This API is available in the following national cloud deployments.
+Some common uses for this function are to:

 ## SYNTAX